 My advice for current students: Follow SCHC, Carolina After Dark, and other USC groups on social media.
 There are a lot of events going on around campus and this is the best way to stay connected, especially when living off campus.
 Special events include magicians, paint nights, free bowling, Bedtime Stories, alumni panels, and so much more.
 Our tuition provides the means to hold these events, so take advantage of them!

-My favorite thing about the Honors College: I absolutely love the tightknit community within the Honors College.
+My favorite thing about the Honors College: I absolutely love the tight-knit community within the Honors College.
 It was incredible freshman year to be able to live in the same building as the people in my classes.
 I formed relationships quicker because the Honors College made the campus feel much smaller.
-Additionally, I was able to get to know the people in my major by taking the smaller honors classes.
-There is a huge difference between my 100 people classes and my 25 student Honors classes and this allows for us to form deeper friendships.
-I consider the honors students in my major to be some of my best friends, and I could not survive college without their companionship.
+The small honors classes allow me to get to know all of my classmates and I will often have classes with the same people in future semesters.
+I love being able to walk into any honors class and see a familiar face!
+I consider the students in honors to be some of my best friends, and I could not survive college without their companionship.

 My reason for choosing the SCHC: All senior year, I was convinced that I was going to attend Clemson (I know, I’m sorry), but I decided to wait to commit until I was able to visit the SC Honors College in April.
 When I went to a Meet the SCHC event and Scholar’s Social I completely changed my mind!
 The atmosphere surrounding the Honors College was so welcoming and friendly; I already felt like part of the family.
 I felt like SCHC personally wanted me instead of treating my like just another applicant.
 I could already tell that I would be taken care of at the Honors College and that I would be a part of a great community!